Earth: Axial tilt and seasons

-The axial tilt of Earth is approximately 23.439281° with the axis of its orbit plane, always pointing towards the Celestial Poles.
+The axial tilt of Earth is approximately 23.439281° with the axis of the plane of the Earth's orbit by definition pointing always towards the Celestial Poles.
 Due to Earth's axial tilt, the amount of sunlight reaching any given point on the surface varies over the course of the year.
 This causes the seasonal change in climate, with summer in the Northern Hemisphere occurring when the Tropic of Cancer is facing the Sun, and in the Southern Hemisphere when the Tropic of Capricorn faces the Sun.
 In each instance, winter occurs simultaneously in the opposite hemisphere.

 During the summer, the day lasts longer, and the Sun climbs higher in the sky.
 In winter, the climate becomes cooler and the days shorter.
 Above the Arctic Circle and below the Antarctic Circle there is no daylight at all for part of the year, causing a polar night, and this night extends for several months at the poles themselves.
 These same latitudes also experience a midnight sun, where the sun remains visible all day.

 By astronomical convention, the four seasons can be determined by the solstices—the points in the orbit of maximum axial tilt toward or away from the Sun—and the equinoxes, when Earth's rotational axis is aligned with its orbital axis.
 In the Northern Hemisphere, winter solstice currently occurs around 21 December; summer solstice is near 21 June, spring equinox is around 20 March and autumnal equinox is about 22 or 23 September.
 In the Southern Hemisphere, the situation is reversed, with the summer and winter solstices exchanged and the spring and autumnal equinox dates swapped.